Workplace Harassment Quiz Answers: Check Your Knowledge

 Answer: False.
 Harassment prevention training should be provided regularly to employees.

-6. Multiple Choice: Who is responsible for providing harassment prevention training to employees?
+6. Who is responsible for providing harassment prevention training to employees?
+Choose as many as applicable.

 a) Employees themselves